trxe/notes-blog/content/parallel-conc-prog/4-test-debug.md

 1. Unwanted blocking [Deadlock, Livelock, I/O]
 2. Race conditions

+## How to debug

+1. Run the smallest amount of code that triggers problem
+2. Eliminate the concurrency to check for non-concurrency issues
+3. Run on multicore vs single core.

+## How to test

+1. Test on multiple different threads with multiple different states
+2. Check if there are compiler/architecture specific behaviours
+3. Stress test with many threads running

+## Special implementation of synchronization primitives

+- Mark shared data
+  - To Check if operations on shared data are done with mutex locked
+- Record lock sequence

 # Memory Debugging tools

 Memory tools keep track of the state of the memory.